 There are triggers, filters, and actions.

 The trigger for the webhook is an MQTT message received by the flespi MQTT broker.
 In flespi all user-initiated and system actions generate specific MQTT events in corresponding topics.
-You can find a list of the most important MQTT topics in the MQTT Topics Directory section of the flespi panel or in this MQTT topics guide.
+You can find a list of the most important MQTT topics in the MQTT Topics Directory section of the flespi panel, or in this MQTT topics guide.
+Some topics most commonly used as triggers are listed below.
 You can have up to 3 triggers for the webhook.
 If several triggers are specified, they will be joined using OR logic.

 The filter lets you narrow down the trigger by specifying the specific values for topics, content, and other message fields.